top of page

 SEVERANCE NEGOTIATION

 If you are being terminated and your employer is offering you a severance package, there is a good chance that your rights have been violated.
 It is not “free money.”
 Instead, your employer may be trying to settle your claims for pennies on the dollar.
-Your employer certainly has an attorney involved - you should too.
-Call us today to discuss your options.
-Consultations are always free.

 workplace accomodations